JensUweUlrich/ReadBouncer/README.md

 For every fragment we compute all k-mers of this size, calculate hash values for the k-mers and add those to the Interleaved Bloom Filter like described by [Dadi et. al., 2018](https://academic.oup.com/bioinformatics/article/34/17/i766/5093228).
 For adaptive sampling experiments using DeepNano for basecalling, we expect the sequencing error rates to be larger than 10%.
 Here, we recommend using a kmer_size of 13 and fragment_size of 100,000, whereas for experiments with Guppy live-basecalling, a kmer_size of 15 and fragment_size of 200,000 may yield best results.

 <b> fragment_size</b><br>
 The reference sequence is fragmented in subsequences of this length, where every fragment is stored in a separate bin of the Interleaved Bloom Filter.
-Fragments overlap by 1,500 nucleotides because ReadBouncer only tries to classify and unbloc a nanopore read until the first 1,500 nucleotides have been sequenced.
+Fragments overlap by 1,500 nucleotides because ReadBouncer only tries to classify and unblock a nanopore read until the first 1,500 nucleotides have been sequenced.
 The fragmentation leads to better classification specificity when using smaller ```kmer_size``` values.

 #### <a name="classify"></a>Classify Query Reads